pivotal/docs-tap/scc/default-supply-chains.md

 ## Out of the Box Supply Chain with Testing (source-test-to-url)

-The Out of the Box Supply Chain with Testing(source-test-to-url) builds on the ability of the Out of the Box Supply Chain Basic (source-to-url) and adds the ability to perform testing using Tekton.
+The Out of the Box Supply Chain with Testing (source-test-to-url) includes all abilities of the Out of the Box Supply Chain Basic (source-to-url), and the ability to perform testing using Tekton.

 ![Out of the Box Supply Chain with Testing](images/source-test-to-url.png)